SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-BL-Tilt-Portfolio-The-Bayesian-Way.md

   ### Introduction <a name="introduction"></a>

+- intuitive and sound prior from makret portfolio. use reverse optimization to generate a stable distribution of returns from the equilibrium market portfolio as a strting point for shrinkage.
+- clear way to specify investor views on returns and prior information. views can span arbitrary and overlapping sets of assets. can be partial or complete

 It is not a news BL is a bayesian model.
 State the intuition. for the next expand on the application of asset allocation with OECD in US market.